htcondor/htcondor/docs/overview/exceptional-features.rst

     graph.
  HTCondor Can Use Foreign Resources, from a Grid, or a Cloud, or a Supercomputer Allocation
     The technique of glidein allows jobs submitted to HTCondor to be executed on grid machines in various locations worldwide.
+HTCondor's grid universe allows direct submission of jobs to remote systems.
  Sensitive to the Desires of Machine Owners
     The owner of a machine has complete priority over the use of the machine.
 An owner is generally happy to let others compute on the